EpicurianCoder/callum_pickard_resume/README.md

-# This folder contains html document with my portfolio details and some of my skills and work history, alongwith a .CSS file for styling.
-Github hosts this page and a link is visible below.
+# This page is currently under construction, it was previous an HTML document with CSS styling but is temporarily a simple embedded PDF of my portfolio for the time being.

 https://epicuriancoder.github.io/callum_pickard_resume/